zalando/zalando.github.io/_docs/releasing/index.md

+---
-# Releasing a new open source project
+title: Releasing a new open source project
+author: OST
+date: 2017-08-30
+banner:
+  image: coding.jpg
+category: Releasing
+---

 _This is the process for how Zalando employees release a new open source project on the [Zalando-Incubator](github.md).
 The process is simple and the open source team is ready to help you every step of the way._

 #### [Request a review](link)

 When you've gone through the points below, open a review request to the open source review team.

+---

 ## Overview